antrea-io/antrea/ROADMAP.md

 Antrea releases, but the list is not finalized.
 A feature that is not listed now does not  mean it will not be considered for Antrea.
 We definitely welcome suggestions and ideas from everyone about the roadmap and Antrea features.
-Reach us through Issues and / or Google Group!
+Reach us through Issues, Slack and / or Google Group!

 # Features under Development
 The following features are being actively developed and will be available soon: